AndreasMadsen/tcpnet/README.md

 * `name` required - exactly the same as the `string` case.
-* `uuid` optional - each service instance **must** have a unique ID, if two service instances share the same connection they can't connect and may not be able to reach all other servies, with diffrent IDs.
+* `uuid` optional - each service instance **must** have a unique ID, if two service instances share the same `udid` they can't connect and may not be able to reach all other servies, with diffrent IDs.
  By default the uuid is created by the [gmid](https://github.com/AndreasMadsen/gmid) module.
 Note there are two requirements for the uuid.
 One, it must be a